netzbegruenung/keycloak-mfa-plugins/sms-authenticator/README.md

    1. `Receiver Phone Number Attribute`: The attribute that contains the receiver phone number.
 For many APIs (i.e. GTX Messaging, SMS Eagle) this is `to`.
    1. `Sender Phone Number Attribute`: The attribute that contains the sender phone number.
 Leave empty if not required.
    1. `SenderId`: The sender ID is displayed as the message sender on the receiving device.
 This is the value for the `Sender Phone Number Attribute`.
+   1. `Use message UUID`: If your API requires UUID for a message, you can generate it with this property.
+   2. `UUID attribute`: The attribute that contains the generated UUID.
+Only aplicable when `Use message UUID` is set.
+   3. `Request JSON template`: If default JSON template is not enough for your needs, put your custom template here.
+UUID (if 'Use message UUID' is set), phone number and message (in that order) use placeholders `%s`.
 1. Go to `/admin/master/console/#/realm/authentication/required-actions` and enable required actions "Phone Validation" and "Update Mobile Number"

 # Usage